-During the spring, we strengthened our diabetes patent and submitted an updated application to the patent authorities at the beginning of May.
+During the autumn 2018, we strengthened our diabetes’ patent and submitted an updated application to the patent authorities at the beginning of November.
 The preclinical work is carried out in cooperation with Follicum’s research network at Lund University.

 The preclinical results demonstrate the ability of peptides to delay the onset of Type 1 diabetes in an animal model.
 The results further clarify that the peptide specifically distributes to the pancreas, which is beneficial for an insulin regulating drug because the pancreas is the body’s center for insulin production.

-The next objective in the diabetes project is to select a drug candidate by the end of 2018 and to begin preparations for a Phase I study planned to commence at the start of 2020.
+The next objective in the diabetes project is to select a drug candidate in early 2019 and to begin preparations for a Phase I study planned to commence at the start of 2020.
 The goal is to run a diabetes project that is attractive to global partners.

 Participation in an international diabetes project

 Follicum is part of a comprehensive diabetes project led by Lund University since 2017, funded by the Foundation for Strategic Research.
 In addition to Follicum, Scandinavia’s largest pharmaceutical company Novo Nordisk, Johnson & Johnson Innovation, Probi, CardioVax, Region Skåne / Skåne University Hospital, and the world’s third largest pharmaceutical company Pfizer are participating in the project.
 This collaborative space provides valuable contacts and opportunities for networking at the highest international level.
-We are also very pleased that the Novo Nordisk Foundation awarded Professor Jan Nilsson’s research team at the Clinical Research Center at Lund University DKK 400,000 for performing preclinical diabetes studies with Follicum’s peptides.
+We are also very pleased that the Novo Nordisk Foundation awarded Professor Jan Nilsson’s research team at the Clinical Research Center at Lund University with in total DKK 1,400,000 in 2017/18 for performing preclinical diabetes studies with Follicum’s peptides.